• Tired of Dieting? Try Running to Lose Weight

 In order to lose weight, you have to burn more calories than you consume.
 When running for weight loss, it’s important to stick with your training program.
 Those individuals who follow their running schedule week after week soon get the slim body shape they have been seeking.

 If you set realistic fitness and weight loss targets for yourself, you won’t become frustrated and give up.
-Most running to lose weight success stories happen because the person set long-term goals and slowly but surely achieved the desired weight loss.
+Most running to lose weight success stories happen because that particular individual set long-term goals and slowly but surely achieved their desired weight loss.

 Vary Your Running Routine